pinterest/querybook/querybook/webapp/components/PythonKernelButton/guide.md

 -   pandas
 -   matplotlib

-Note: Some modules have been removed from the standard library to reduce download size and may not work.
+**Note**: Some modules have been removed from the standard library to reduce download size and may not work.
 You can view the list of removed modules [here](https://pyodide.org/en/stable/usage/wasm-constraints.html#removed-modules).

 For other Pyodide [built-in packages](https://pyodide.org/en/stable/usage/packages-in-pyodide.html#packages-in-pyodide), you can import them directly, and they will load automatically when the code is executed.